Margery Kempe: Pilgrimages

-First Great Pilgrimage, 1413-1415
+First Great Pilgrimage, 1413–1415

 In 1413, soon after her father's death, Kempe left her husband to make a pilgrimage to the Holy Land.
-During the winter, she spent thirteen weeks in Venice but she talks little about her observations of Venice in her book.
+During the winter, she spent 13 weeks in Venice but she talks little about her observations of Venice in her book.
 At the time Venice was at "the height of its medieval splendor, rich in commerce and holy relics."
 From Venice, Kempe travelled to Jerusalem via Ramlah.

 Kempe's voyage from Venice to Jerusalem is not a large part of her story overall.
 It is thought that she passed through Jaffa, which was the usual port for pilgrims who were heading to Jerusalem.
 One vivid detail that she recalls was her riding on a donkey when she saw Jerusalem for the first time, probably from Nabi Samwil, and that she nearly fell off the donkey because she was in such shock from the vision in front of her.

 During her pilgrimage Kempe visited places that she saw to be holy.
 She was in Jerusalem for three weeks and went to Bethlehem where Christ was born.
 She visited Mount Zion, which was where she believed Jesus had washed his disciples' feet.
 Kempe visited the burial places of Jesus, his mother Mary and the cross itself.
-Finally, she went to the River Jordan and Mount Quarentyne, which was where they believed Jesus had fasted for forty days, and Bethany, where Martha, Mary and Lazarus had lived.
+She went to the River Jordan and Mount Quarentyne, which was where they believed Jesus had fasted for forty days, and Bethany, where Martha, Mary and Lazarus had lived.

 After she visited the Holy Land, Kempe returned to Italy and stayed in Assisi before going to Rome.
 Like many other medieval English pilgrims, Kempe resided at the Hospital of Saint Thomas of Canterbury in Rome.
 During her stay, she visited many churches including San Giovanni in Laterano, Santa Maria Maggiore, Santi Apostoli, San Marcello and St Birgitta's Chapel.
-She did not leave Rome until Easter 1415.
-When Kempe returned to Norwich, she passed through Middelburg (in today's Netherlands).
+She left Rome in Easter 1415.
+When Kempe returned to Norwich, she passed through Middelburg, in today's Netherlands.